diapolon/Bluetti_ESP32_JSON_Bridge/README.md

 ## About

-This is an ESP32 based Bluetooth to MQTT Bride for BLUETTI power stations.
-The project is based on https://github.com/warhammerkid/bluetti_mqtt
+This is a Fork of [mariolukas/Bluetti_ESP32_Bridge](https://github.com/mariolukas/Bluetti_ESP32_Bridge) which itself is based on based on https://github.com/warhammerkid/bluetti_mqtt.
+The Bridge can be used to read and write values via Bluetooth to the Bluetti Powerstations via JSON http api instead of the complexer mqtt.
+In addition to that I removed the display support because I wanted to make it even simlper.

-The code is tested on a AC300.
-Other Powerstations should also work but are untested yet.
-The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.
+The original code is tested on an AC300.
+Other Powerstations should also work but are untested.

-## Community
-Join the Discord Server https://discord.gg/fWDSBTCVmB
+More information can be found in the issues and documentation of the mariolukas/Bluetti_ESP32_Bridge repo aswell.

 ## Features

 * easy configuration with WiFi manager
-* display support OLED 128x64
-  * tested ESP32 WROOM with display: https://github.com/LilyGO/TTGO-T2-ESP32
-* mqtt support
-* support for BLUETTI power stations
+* support for BLUETTI power stations (change `BLUETTI_TYPE` for that)
   * AC300 (tested)
-  * AC200 (tested)
+  * AC200 (untested)
-  * EB3A (tested)
+  * EB3A (untested)
   * EP500 (untested)
-  * EP500P (tested)
+  * EP500P (untested)
-  * EP600 (some values still missing)
+  * EP600 (untested)
 * supported BLUETTI functions
-  * commands
+  * setting value / commands
     * ac output on/off
     * dc output on/off
-  * states
+  * reading values / states
     * ac input power
     * dc input power
     * ac output power